aadittambe/thanksgiving-travel/README.md

 The Capital News Service story can be viewed [here](https://cnsmaryland.org/2021/11/18/tracking-air-travel-see-how-many-people-are-flying-this-thanksgiving/).

-This repository houses code for two graphics — — which update automatically when TSA released new data.
+This repository houses code for two graphics — [national counts](https://aadittambe.github.io/thanksgiving-travel/national-viz) and [Washington, D.C. area airport counts](https://aadittambe.github.io/thanksgiving-travel/dc-viz) — which update automatically when TSA released new data.
 The web scrapers — [dc-airports.py](/dc-airports.py) and [national-scrape.py](/national-scrape.py) — are triggered using GitHub Actions.

 TSA releases daily throughput counts every day at 9 a.m., and airport-specific counts every week. [dc-airports.py](/dc-airports.py) will run every day at 10 a.m. and [national-scrape.py](/national-scrape.py) will run every Monday at 10 a.m.